 - 2 cups shredded sharp cheddar cheese divided in half

 - 1 cup water

 - Lightly grease 7" – 7.5" cake pan or springform pan with non-stick cooking spray.

-- Add trivet to Instant Pot pan and pour 1 cup of water into the bottom.
-Place foil-wrapped pan with cheesy potatoes into a silicon sling or foil sling (see notes below for making a foil sling).
-Lower the sling with the pan of hash browns into the Instant Pot on the trivet.
+- Place trivet inside the inner pot of your Instant Pot, then pour 1 cup of water into the bottom.
+Place foil-wrapped pan with cheesy potatoes into a silicone sling or foil sling (see notes below for making a foil sling).
+Lower the sling with the pan of hash browns into the Instant Pot and set it on the trivet.

 - Secure lid on the IP and set the pressure valve to 'seal' (if needed).
 Manually set the IP to cook at high pressure for 35 minutes.